Regulation of the Australian Life Insurance Industry

 - Superannuation Industry Act 1993: Lays out legislation that must be adhered to by superannuation fund.
 Provides legislation relating to trustee, investments, enquiries, fund management, accounts and administration.

-The Life Insurance Act of 1995 Ensures
+Life Insurance Act of 1995: The details

 Before entering into an insurance contract, the applicant has a duty to disclose to the insurer, every matter that may be relevant to the insurers decision on whether or not to accept the risk that the insured poses to them.